 Sydney Aquilina

-Sydney Aquilina is a second-year medical student at the Yale School of Medicine (YSM) and a tribal member of the Grand Traverse Band of Ottawa and Chippewa Indians.
+Sydney Aquilina is a fourth-year medical student at the Yale School of Medicine (YSM) and a tribal member of the Grand Traverse Band of Ottawa and Chippewa Indians.
 She is also a member of Alpha Pi Omega, the first and largest Native American Greek letter organization.
 She graduated with distinction from Duke University in 2021, where she earned her BA in Philosophy with a minor in chemistry and a global health thesis on Adverse childhood experiences and adult diet quality.
 From there she obtained an MS in Biomedical Sciences from the Duke University School of Medicine, and spent a year working as an EMT.